Flow-Guided Latent Refiner Policies for Safe Offline Reinforcement Learning

 Keywords: Offline Reinforcement Learning; Safe Reinforcement Learning

 Abstract: Safe offline reinforcement learning remains challenging due to two coupled obstacles: (i) reconciling soft penalty designs with hard safety requirements, and (ii) avoiding out-of-distribution (OOD) actions when the learned policy departs from the behavior data.
 Existing approaches often rely on penalty tuning that under- or over-regularizes safety, solve constrained objectives that depend on accurate simulators or online rollouts, or train powerful generative policies that still explore low-density, safety-unknown regions at deployment.
-We introduce a constraint-free offline framework that addresses both issues by (a) modeling the latent action manifold via a trainable flow-based density conditioned on state to explicitly concentrate probability mass on high-density—and empirically safe—regions, and (b) applying a lightweight refiner stage that performs small, ordered updates in the latent space to jointly improve reward and safety before decoding actions.
-This design keeps policy search inside the modelled data manifold, while a feasibility-aware training signal steers the refiner toward low-violation solutions without requiring explicit constraints or online interaction.
-Across various safe offline benchmarks, the proposed method achieves lower violation rates while matching or outperforming baselines in return, demonstrating its potential as a practical and effective approach to safer offline policy learning.
+We introduce a constraint-free offline framework that addresses both issues by (a) learning a flow-based latent action manifold that concentrates density on empirically safe regions and admits tractable bounds on policy deviation and OOD shift, and (b) applying a lightweight refiner stage that performs small, ordered updates in latent space to decouple reward, safety, and OOD control, stabilizing multi-objective optimization.
+This design keeps policy search inside the modeled data manifold, while a feasibility-aware training signal steers the refiner toward in-support, low-violation solutions without requiring explicit constraints or online interaction.
+Across a range of safe offline benchmarks, the proposed method achieves lower violation rates while matching or outperforming baselines in return, demonstrating its potential as a practical and effective approach to safer offline policy learning.

 Primary Area: reinforcement learning